epfl-dlab/WikiHist.html/README.md

 ## Github repository structure
-The scripts are divided into directories, and every directory is a step in the process of converting the Wikitext to HTML, starting from downloading the files, extracting the templates etc… In every step directory, there is a read me file which gives the details about that step.
+The scripts are divided into directories, and every directory is a step in the process of converting the Wikitext to HTML, starting from downloading the files, extracting the templates etc… In every step directory, there is a readme file which gives the details about that step.

 * 1_downloading_wiki_dump
 * 2_extracting_templates